adrianjoshua-strutt/mnist-from-scratch/README.md

 ![The Training Accuracy and Loss](./docs/training.png?raw=true "The Training Accuracy and Loss")

-#### The final test accuracy for a 2 layer FNN is 96.39% for a training of 100 epochs.
+#### The final test accuracy for a 2-layer FNN is 96.39% after training for 100 epochs.